JessicaK-011/portfolio/README.md

 - `public/` — Static files and icons

 ## 🌐 Live Demo
-Check out the deployed site here: [Your Live URL](https://yourusername.github.io/portfolio)
+Check out the deployed site here: [Live URL](portfolio-steel-sigma-52.vercel.app)
 *(Update this link once you deploy!)*

 ## ⚙️ How to Run Locally